 Walk her around the house to give her mental stimulation and fresh air.
 This is what new moms need.
 Besides, get your dog regularly checkout out after the delivery.
 Any potential infection can be fatal to both the dog mom and puppies.

 6. Go for nutritious treats

-No matter your dog is normal, pregnant or lactating, dog treats are very crucial.
+No matter whether your dog is normal, pregnant, or lactating, dog treats are very crucial.
 Believe it or not, treats are part of the diet of a dog.
-Due to cheap costs, popular products use carbohydrate-packed fillers, resulting in non-nutritious treats.
+Due to cheaper costs, popular products use carbohydrate-packed fillers, resulting in non-nutritious treats.

-Nonetheless, avoid buying treats which are cheap in terms of quality.
+Nonetheless, avoid buying treats that are cheap in terms of quality.
 Check the label of nutritional values as well as the ingredient list for sure.